jaredkirby/bramses-highly-opinionated-vault-2023/README.md

 A project you are currently working on will go under the `_PARA/Projects` folder.
 You can use the [ribbon commands](#ribbon-commands) to interface directly with active projects with the help of macros and user scripts.

 When a project is finished, the folder is moved to the `_PARA/Archive` folder.
-For future projects if there was a particularly helpful resource, you can "summon" it by looking in the Resources of your Archived project.
+For future projects, if there is a particularly helpful resource, you can "summon" it by looking in the Resources of your Archived project.

-Publishing the WIP resources is a great way to show your work, without having to stress about making a brand new format!
+Publishing the WIP resources is a great way to show your work, without having to stress about making a brand-new format!

 > Once a day, after you’ve done your day’s work, go back to your documentation and find one little piece of your process that you can share.
 Where you are in your process will determine what that piece is.
 If you’re in the very early stages, share your influences and what’s inspiring you.
 If you’re in the middle of executing a project, write about your methods or share works in progress.
 If you’ve just completed a project, show the final product, share scraps from the cutting-room floor, or write about what you learned.
 If you have lots of projects out into the world, you can report on how they’re doing—you can tell stories about how people are interacting with your work. ([Location 211](https://readwise.io/to_kindle?action=open&asin=B00GU2RGGI&location=211))
 >